-Canyon Diablo, Arizona originated as a railroad town in 1880 when construction was halted until a bridge could be built over the canyon.
-A further delay was caused by financial difficulties and it wasn’t until 1890 that the railroad bridge was completed.
+Canyon Diablo, Arizona, originated as a railroad town in 1880 when construction was halted until a bridge could be built over the canyon.
+Financial difficulties caused a further delay, and it wasn’t until 1890 that the railroad bridge was completed.

-The canyon had earlier been given its name by a soldier named Lieutenant Amiel Whipple in 1853 when it presented such an obstacle to his thirty-fifth parallel survey party.
+The canyon had earlier been given its name by a soldier named Lieutenant Amiel Whipple in 1853 when it presented such an obstacle to his 35th parallel survey party.
 Having to go miles out of their way to get across, he appropriately named it Devil’s Canyon.
-When the town was born, it took the canyon’s name, which ended up being extremely appropriate for the reputation that the town would soon earn.
+When the town was born, it took the canyon’s name, which was highly appropriate for the reputation that the town would soon earn.

 When Canyon Diablo finally got a peace officer, the first one pinned on a badge at 3:00 p.m. and was laid out for burial at 8:00 p.m.
-Five more foolish men also tried their hands at marshalling in this God forsaken town.
-None of them lasted more than a month in the position before they too were killed.
+Five more foolish men also tried their hands at marshaling in this God-forsaken town.
+None of them lasted more than a month in the position before they, too, were killed.

 Later when Route 66 came through the area, another town called Two Guns sprouted up just south of Canyon Diablo.
-Catering to the travelers of the Mother Road, Two Guns was simply a few buildings including a gas station and roadhouse.
-Two Guns is also a ghost town that died with the advent of I-40.
+Catering to the travelers of the Mother Road, Two Guns was simply a few buildings, including a gas station and roadhouse.
+Two Guns is also a ghost town that died when I-40 came through.

-Today, several foundations along with the grave of Herman Wolf, can be still be seen at Canyon Diablo, along with the original limestone footings for the railroad trestle, which has since been replaced with a steel arch span.
+Today, several foundations, along with the grave of Hermann Wolf, can still be seen at Canyon Diablo, along with the original limestone footings for the railroad trestle, which has since been replaced with a steel arch span.

-This is a rough road and best traveled with a four wheel drive; however, if conditions are good, and you take your time, it could be taken in a regular car.
-The road is very rocky, so caution should be taken with any low seated vehicle.
+Canyon Diablo is north of I-40 between Meteor City and Flagstaff, Arizona.
+Take the Two Guns Exit (#230).
+The road to Canyon Diablo is three miles north of Two Guns.
+This is a rough road and best traveled with a four-wheel drive; however, if conditions are good and you take your time, it could be taken in a regular car.
+The road is very rocky, so caution should be taken with any low-clearance vehicle.